-What better way to start March 10th then with National Blueberry Popover Day?
+What better way to start March 10th than with National Blueberry Popover Day?
 Popovers are airy rolls that puff up when baked, popping over the edge of the tin.
 They are light and crispy on the outside while the insides are warm and often hollow.
-They can be filled with custards, creams and fruits for a sweet treat, especially blueberries.
+They can be filled with custards, creams, and fruits for a sweet treat, especially blueberries.

 Popovers are similar to Yorkshire pudding and can also be served with savory combinations.